Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 242.  ### Question242
 Product Backlog items are refined by:

-- [ ] The Business Analyst and the Product Owner
+- [ ] The Business Analyst and the Product Owner.
-- [ ] The Development Team
+- [ ] The Development Team.
-- [x] The Development Team and the Product Owner
+- [x] The Development Team and the Product Owner.
-- [ ] The Product Owner solely
+- [ ] The Product Owner solely.

 _[⬆ Back to Top](#table-of-contents)_